kahu-2022/better-me/README.md

 # Resolute

-ˈrɛzəluːt
+Resolute
 <br>
 meaning : admirably purposeful, determined, and unwavering.

 ## Final Project

 Resolute is a New Year Resolution app that helps you keep track of your goals and resolutions.
-New Year's resolutions are essence and should be set with the right mindset and attitude.
+New Year's resolutions are essential and should be set with the right mindset and attitude.
 With Resolute this will help the user set their resolution in a measurable, attainable and realistic form.
 So ditch the pen and paper and try out Resolute.

 <br>